-The Company has been able to achieve hefty revenue of PKR 32.9 billion during financial year 2021 as compared to last year revenue of PKR 20.3 billion with an increase of 61.8% mainly due to overall uplift of exports of the country.
+The Company has been able to achieve revenue of PKR 37.6 billion during financial year 2022 as compared to last year revenue of PKR 32.9 billion with an increase of 14.2%.
 Since the Company remained focused towards delivering objective of sustainable growth thus it has been able to achieve its targeted revenue.
 Looking forward, the management is solidifying the financial position, continuing to strengthen the business and driving long-term profitable growth.
 The Management is also committed to ensure the entity's future stability and smooth running of operations.